 The Recreational Sports employee will also file a written report with the Recreational Sports Supervisor/s for review.
 The Recreational Sports Supervisor/s will:

 - Read the written reports daily/weekly

 - Refer more serious complaints to the Recreational Sports Advisory Board or UCPD.

 - Meet monthly (or as needed) to review the more serious complaints and determine appropriate action

 - Receive, hear, and rule on appeals on an ad hoc basis

 Violators have the right to appeal disciplinary actions.
 A valid appeal must concern either a misapplication of one of the Standards of Conduct or misrepresentation of the policies and procedures outlined in the Recreational Sports handbook.
 Appeals must be written and received within 14 days of issuance of disciplinary action.
-Appeal letters must be addressed to the Director of Recreational Sports who will evaluate the appeal and determine appropriate action in consultation with the Recreational Sports Advisory Board on an ad hoc basis and within a reasonable time frame.
+Appeal letters must be addressed to the Chair of the Rec Sports Conduct Review Committee who will evaluate the appeal and determine appropriate action in consultation with the Recreational Sports Conduct Review Committee on an ad hoc basis and within a reasonable time frame.